 "By studying these interesting phenotypes ...
-I think we can learn fundamental aspects about development that apply to human disease." - Ricardo Mallarino information that is in the genes to the resulting [traits] that we see," noting that studying the growth process in animals can offer clues into organic development and evolution more broadly.
-"A single cell encodes all this information," he says, "so how do all these instructions unfold?" ♦ By Agatha Bordonaro '04
+I think we can learn fundamental aspects about development that apply to human disease." - Ricardo Mallarino eks "to connect the information that is in the genes to the resulting [traits] that we see," noting that studying the growth process in animals can offer clues into organic development and evolution more broadly.
+"A single cell encodes all this information," he says, "so how do all these instructions unfold?"
+By Agatha Bordonaro 'o4